VOTER REGISTRATION INFORMATION

-In addition to providing voter registration services, we support all elections held in Galveston County through the provision of poll books and telephone support for voters and election workers.
-In addition, Volunteer Deputy Registrar training and programs on voter registration, voter participation, and citizenship are available upon request.
+In addition to providing voter registration services, we support all elections held in Galveston County through the provision of poll books (when requested) and telephone support for voters and election workers.
+In addition, Volunteer Deputy Registrar training (provided the 3rd Friday of every month at 2:00 pm in the Commissioner Courtroom, 722 Moody/21st Street in Galveston) and programs on voter registration, voter participation, and citizenship are available upon request.

 Who is Eligible to Vote in Texas

-If you are eligible to register to vote in Texas, you must complete an application and mail or turn it in to the proper authorities (a county registered volunteer deputy registrar or any employee of the Galveston County Tax Office).
-The application must be completely filled out (see marked up sample below).
+If you are eligible to register to vote in Texas (see below listing), you must complete an application and mail or turn it in to the proper authorities (a county registered volunteer deputy registrar or any employee of the Galveston County Tax Office).
+The application must be completely filled out.
 FAILURE TO FULLY COMPLETE THE APPLICATION may result in delays that could impact your right to vote!

 Applicants must meet the following criteria:

 1. A United States citizen

 2. A resident of the County where you submit the application